Home | Contact | | SUBSCRIBE: Site Feed |

 Bush Doubletalks While People Die

-A powerful consensus is building for a doubling of aid to Africa among the world's heavyweight donors, except the United States, a divide that is likely to come into sharp relief this week when Prime Minister Tony Blair of Britain arrives in Washington to meet with President Bush.
+A powerful consensus is building for a doubling of aid to Africa among the world's heavyweight donors, except the United States, a divide that is likely to come into sharp relief this week when Prime Minister Tony Blair of Britain arrives in Washington to meet with President Bush."Doesn't fit our budgetary process" What the heck does that mean?
+What he really meant to say was, "We don't give a crap that everyone else wants to save millions of lives.
+We need to finance instead more tax cuts for multi-millionaires."
+And then to top it all off, Bush will still insist that he is on a "compassion agenda."
+Yes, just like domestically he has proven to be such a "compassionate" conservative.
+It's truly enough to make one sick, and it certainly does me.

 Mr. Blair, America's closest ally, hopes to shake loose more American aid for Africa.
 He is expected to ask Mr. Bush on Tuesday to join the leaders of other rich nations in forging a kind of Marshall Plan for Africa; Mr. Blair has called the continent's deepening poverty "the fundamental moral challenge of our time."